The Best Christmas Cookie from Every State

 West Virginia: Snowman Treats

 My daughter, Hannah, and I came up with this recipe on Christmas Eve when she wanted to make treats for Santa.
 Building a real snowman is fun, but we think coating one in candy is even cooler! —Lori Daniels, Beverly, West Virginia.
-Keep the holiday spirit going with the best Christmas market in every state.

 Wisconsin: Gingerbread Snowflakes